jhthorsen/mojo-mysql/README.md

     my $pubsub = $mysql->pubsub;
     $mysql     = $mysql->pubsub(Mojo::mysql::PubSub->new);

-[Mojo::mysql::PubSub](https://metacpan.org/pod/Mojo%3A%3Amysql%3A%3APubSub) should be considered an EXPIREMENT!
+[Mojo::mysql::PubSub](https://metacpan.org/pod/Mojo%3A%3Amysql%3A%3APubSub) should be considered an EXPERIMENT!
 See ["DESCRIPTION" in Mojo::mysql::PubSub](https://metacpan.org/pod/Mojo%3A%3Amysql%3A%3APubSub#DESCRIPTION) for more information.

 ## username